LukeShortCloud/rootpages/src/commands/software_code_management.rst

    "reset --hard", "deletes all local changes"
-   "status -v", "shows files that have been modified and not pushed yet" "diff <BRANCH_OR_COMMIT>", "shows deletions and inserts of the actual changes between this branch and a specified branch" "fetch --tags", "pull the latest tags"
+   "status -v", "shows files that have been modified and not pushed yet" "diff <BRANCH_OR_COMMIT>", "shows deletions and inserts of the actual changes between this branch and a specified branch" diff --staged, show the patch/difference of commits that are staged to be committed "fetch --tags", "pull the latest tags"
    "grep", "search for specific strings in all of the files" "blame", "show who made a specific commit"